 Omanis are very friendly people and will definitely help you out if you ask.
 They are truly proud of their country and will try their best to make you have a good experience of Oman.
 I’ve been bought water, food and treats while sat waiting.
 They’ve even give me a lift into the city centre when I couldn’t find a taxi.
 Part of what makes Oman so great to visit is how amazing the people are.

 The best time is in winter, early spring and late autumn, my personal favourite months are October/November and March.
 Although some of my friends have said they prefer December and January and find October/March too hot still but I enjoy weather in the low 30s.
 The great thing about Oman is you can drive up into the mountains to escape the heat where it’s typically 10 degrees cooler.
 The Summer is like Dubai and it’s just too hot and there will be a lot you can’t because of this.

-Tip 10 – Buy your alcohol at the airport
+Tip 10 – Friends will need to buy alcohol at the airport

-If you like to have a drink then finding alcohol in Oman can be quite difficult since many hotels are dry (serving only soft drinks).
-So if you really want that nice cold beer at the end of a hot day, it’ll be easier if you just bring it with you from the airport.
+This can be great as a Muslim since you won’t have to worry about drunk tourists in hotels but if you are travelling with friends who drink then they’ll need to purchase it at the airport.
+The majority of hotels are dry.
 Advice online says this can only be done via Muscat Airport (it’s not allowed via land crossings if you plan to drive) and non muslims over the age of 21 are allowed up to 2 litres or 24 cans according to Oman Airports website.

 Thanks for reading and enjoy Oman!